src-run/vermicious-console-io-library/README.md

 ### Examples/Tutorials

-Currently, there is no "human-written" documentation---outside of this README (which, itself, is generated from a template too).
+Currently, there is no "human-written" documentation, outside of this README (which is itself generated from a template).
 Pending package stability, available man-hours, and an actual demand from external users, we may publish a ([Read the Docs](https://src.run/go/rtd)) page with official documentation, tutorials, and additional resources.